 If this is the very first time you have this problem, your computer will restart and it’ll be back to normal.
 But if you’ve seen this error message many times, you need to do something about your PC, since it indicates that a critical system process is at fault.

-Annoying as this blue screen error may seem, it’s not hard to solve.
-Here are 4 solutions for you to try.
-You may not need to try them all; just work your way down until you find the one works for you.
+Here are 5 fixes for you to try to fix the Critical Process Died error.
+You may not have to try them all; just work your way down until you find the one works for you.

 So before we go any deeper into solving this problem in other ways, you should scan your computer with trusted antivirus program(s).
 If you find any malware infected programs or files, uninstall and remove them completely.

-In most cases, buggy drivers is the cause to a Critical_Process_Died blue screen of death error.
+In most cases, buggy drivers could cause Critical Process Died blue screen of death error.
 You can try updating all the device drivers to the latest versions to fix it.

 1) Download and install Driver Easy.